What happens to your body when you quit smoking & how long does it take to fully recover?

 Heart attack risk reduces.
 If you smoke a pack a day you are twice as likely to have an attack than a non-smoker but after a day smoke free this reduces.

-Smell and taste improve because the nerve endings begin to regrow according to Cleveland Center
+Smell and taste improve because the nerve endings begin to regrow according to Cleveland Clinic

 Lungs will be cleaning removing the junk left from cigarettes